 Spread or brush softened butter in the cavity and the cut parts of the squash.

 Season with salt and pepper.
-Drizzle about 1 teaspoon of maple syrup and a couple tablespoons of brown sugar into each squash half.
+Drizzle on a couple teaspoons of maple syrup and a couple tablespoons of brown sugar into each squash half, adjusting to you sweetness preference.
 Place in oven and bake until the acorn squash is fork tender.

 Remove from the oven and spoon the buttery syrup over the baked squash.